 |$0||$0 during promo period, after which will be $3||more than Deliveroo, less than foodpanda||35 minutes (average)||✓||✓|

 I’ve tried all 3 services and here’s what I like about each one of them:

 - Foodpanda has lots of choices and you can select restaurants that are quite far from you (though you will have to wait longer for delivery).
-This is great when you have a craving for a particular dish from a far away restaurant and you don’t feel like traveling there.
+This is great when you have cravings for a particular dish from a faraway restaurant and don’t feel like travelling.

 - Deliveroo’s flat fee of $3 makes it so that all restaurants available to you can be evaluated on a common basis.
 In other words, the restaurants listed are all equal option in terms of how much delivery will cost; the only thing you need to consider (if you’re budget-conscious) are the menu prices of each restaurant.

 - UberEATS has no minimum spending requirement.
 This is great for single diners who might not be able to meet minimum spending requirements.
 UberEATS also allows you to track in real time (just like Uber does) where the driver is so you know exactly how much time you have to finish that last email or assignment before your food arrives.